stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 1. Navigate to the "Redemptions" section
 2. Select the redemption you want to renew
 3. Click "Renew" and follow the instructions
-4. Purchase additional CU tokens if necessary
+4. Redeem additional sSTB tokens if necessary

 ### Resource Termination